anamarda/AI_Sudoku_EvolutionaryAlgorithm/README.md

 # AI_Sudoku_EvolutionaryAlgorithm
-An Evolutionary Algorithm that solves a Sudoku board.
+An application that solves a Sudoku board in 2 ways: either Evolutionary Algorithm, or and Hill Climbing.